usman-hoosein/cosc4353-group30/project/server/README.md

 ## To shut down the server, hit 'Ctrl + C' on the terminal where the server is running

 # HOW TO RUN UNIT TESTS

-1. Open new terminal and cd into project/server
+1. Open new terminal and cd into project/server.
+Run 'npm install' if you haven't already.

 2. Run
-  ### 'npm i -D jest'

-3. Run
   ### 'npm test'

-4. All unit tests should run and pass
+3. All unit tests should run and pass

 ## Press 'Ctrl + C' in server terminal to terminate server.

+# HOW TO INITIALIZE / RESET TABLES

+1. cd into project/server folder.

+2. Run
+  ### 'node initialize_tables.js'